Bing Crosby Sings with Lionel Hampton, Eddie Heywood, Louis Jordan: Reception

 This album would be worth a 90 rating but Decca's pressings, leave us face it, are loaded with surface noise.
 This deficiency, seemingly aggravated of late, may be minor for routine "singles"; in an album the consumer kickbacks could be important.
 Apart from bad surface, the material here consists of all old Bing singles on which he doubled.
 It's great stuff in collection.
 Outstanding are the Eddie Heywood-Bing pairing on "Who's Sorry Now" and Bing with Jordan on "My Baby Said Yes".
 (Retail rating 85).

 Track listing

-The songs were featured on a four 10" 78 rpm album set, Decca Album No. A-634.
+The songs were featured on a four 10-inch 78 rpm album set, Decca Album No. A-634.